Alvin Community College

 - Alvin Community College seeks to implement its philosophy by providing quality post-secondary educational services (including occupational/technical, college transfer, and adult programs) for all those who can benefit from them, as well as quality occupational/ technical program opportunities for area secondary students.
 The College also seeks to provide accessible educational services, through varied formats and schedules and full- and part-time programs, which address a wide spectrum of individual needs and abilities, along with educational programming related to the economic and employment realities of the area served, and to offer expanded career options through cooperation with industry, business, professions, government, and other educational institutions

-Alvin Community College places among the top 20% of community colleges in Texas for:
+Alvin Community College ranks among the top 20% of public schools in Texas for:

 - The Alvin Community College District, a two-year public community college, was approved by the qualified voters of the Alvin Independent School District on November 2, 1948.
 From its inception until 1971, the College was administered by officials of the Alvin Independent School District.
 The 1971-72 academic year marked the beginning of a new era in the history of Alvin Community College.
 A separate administration, tax district, and College Board were established to assume the management, control, and operation of a newly created Alvin Junior College District.
 Alvin Community College is a public community college in Brazoria County, Texas.
 The college provide educational opportunities in workforce training, academics, technical fields, adult basic education, and personal development.
 The College seeks to provide students the opportunity to develop skills needed to enter and succeed in College programs through continuing opportunities to extend and upgrade skills, knowledge, and interests; through testing, evaluation, and counseling to allow students to make informed decisions regarding their abilities, achievements, and behavior; and through experiences to develop personal, social, and cultural dimensions.
 Alvin Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees and certificates.